claudiogiaretta/AWS-architect-solution-associate/Extra.md

 - **RDS Performance Insights:** helps you easily identify bottlenecks and performance issues.
 Is default by default and provides 1 week of performing data.
 For additional cost you can change the retention period to 2 years.
 - **Master User Account:** is the initial databse account that's created when you provision a new Db instance.
 Has full privileges.
 Pass and username set at creation time.
 - **Public Accessibility:** is an option that changes if the DNS Endpoint resolve to the private IP address from traffic from outside the VPC
+## AWS Data Exchange
+AWS Data Exchange is a service that makes it easy for AWS customers to securely exchange file-based **datasets** in the AWS Cloud.

+You can download dataset and upload your own dataset.
+Data grants is the tool that allow you to control access to your datasets.

+## AWS Instance Scheduler
+The Instance Scheduler on AWS solution automates the starting and stopping of various AWS services including **Amazon EC2** and **Amazon RDS** instances.

+You are responsible for the cost of the AWS services used while running Instance Scheduler on AWS.
+As of the latest revision, the cost for running this solution a small deployment in two accounts and two Regions is approximately **$13.15 per month.**